 Hub Church holds a weekly Sunday Gathering for the purpose of equipping one another to live as family in the freedom of Christ.
 While we believe the church is a people and not a once-a-week program, our Sunday Gatherings are foundational for helping us do just that, both as individuals and as network of Missional Families.

 * Each last Sunday of the month we forgo gathering as an entire church and instead serve our neighborhood and city within our Missional Families.
-We call these "Send Sundays" (formerly “Serve Sundays”); the intent of which is to prioritize living as a people who are “sent” in the freedom & family of Christ, by simply being present with friends, neighbors and co-workers in hospitable and generous ways.
+We call these "Send Sundays" (formerly “Serve Sundays”); the intent of which is to prioritize living as a people who are “sent” in the freedom & family of Christ, by simply being present with friends, neighbors and co-workers in hospitable and generous ways or serving other church families in the city.
 You can find out more about these "Serve Sundays" on our Calendar. *

 W H A T T O E X P E C T